ggulaman/borrow-lending/README.md

 It's a react web app using Typescript, supported by:
 - Metamask SDK, to easily connect Metamask to the dApp
 - Axios to handle the HTTP request
+- ethers.js to interact with the smart contracts

 # Back-end
 It's a Nest Typescript app, connected to an Infura Node, which pulls data from the blockchain.

+# Smart Contracts
+Written in solidity and using hardhat to support the development.